nickpapac/docs/README.md

 ## Quick Start Guide
 This section is a step-by-step guide for all the new Spanner CI users.
 If you still have questions, please contact us.

+The structure of the current repository is explained below:
+* firmware: This folder contains an example firmware application for the [Particle](https://www.particle.io) Photon device.
+* testing: This folder contains a number of example [Test Scripts](#test-scripts).
+* .spannerci.yml: This is the [Spanner configuration file](#configuration-with-spannerciyml)
+* Readme.md: The current Readme file.

+#### Example 1: Use the Spanner Build Service
 * Step 1: Use a GitHub account.
 Currently Spanner works with GitHub for Git hosting so a [GitHub account](https://github.com) is required.

 * Step 2: Fork the current repository (https://github.com/spannerci/spanner-examples) into your own account.
 This repository contains all the files that you need to get started, together with examples.
 From now on it is assumed that you work with the forked repository from your account.